oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 Please refer to [datatokens-flow](datatokens-flow.md) and complete the following steps :
 - [x] 2.1 Create an ERC721 data NFT
-- [x] 2.2 Create the erc20 datatoken from the data NFT
+- [x] 2.2 Create and erc20 datatoken from the data NFT

 ### 3. Dispenser creation & activation